nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a bookmark

-To add a bookmark you will need to use the `add` command to create a bookmark with the data that is provided by you.
+To create a new bookmark and add it to your bookmark library you will need to use the `add` command.

 The format for the `add` command is as follows: